stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 pair.

-VtrRefinement is a friend of VtrLevel and will populate a child level from a parent given a set of refinement parameters (eventually).
-Feature-adaptive refinement is just one form of selective refinement, the criteria being the topological features of interest (creases and extra-ordinary vertices).
-The intent is to provide greater generality to facilitate the refinement of particular regions of interest or more dynamic/adaptive needs.
+VtrRefinement is a friend of VtrLevel and will populate a child level from a parent given a set of refinement parameters.
+Aside from parameters related to data or depth, there are two kinds of refinement supported:  uniform and sparse.
+The latter sparse refinement requires selection of an arbitrary set of components -- any dependent or "neighboring" components that are required for the limit will be automatically included.
+So feature-adaptive refinement is just one form of this selective sparse refinement, the criteria being the topological features of interest (creases and extra-ordinary vertices).
+The intent is to eventually provide more flexibility to facilitate the refinement of particular regions of interest or more dynamic/adaptive needs.

-Parent-child relationships
+Parent-child and child-parent relationships
-**************************
+*******************************************

 While VtrRefinement populates a new child VtrLevel as part of its refinement operation, it also accumulates the relationships between the parent and child level (and as with VtrLevel, this data is stored in vectors indexable by the components).

-Currently the associations between components in the two levels is uni-directional: child components are associated with incident components of a parent component based on the parent components topology, so we have a parent-to-child mapping (one to many).
-We tried to avoid having a complementary child-to-parent mapping to reduce memory (particularly in the case of uniform refinement) as it often was not necessary, but there is a growing need for it in some cases once the hierarchy is constructed, so it is likely it will be eventually added.
+The associations between components in the two levels was initially only
+uni-directional:  child components were associated with incident components of a parent component based on the parent components topology, so we had a parent-to-child mapping (one to many).
+Storing the reverse child-to-parent mapping was avoided to reduce memory (particularly in the case of uniform refinement) as it often was not necessary, but a growing need for it -- particularly in the case of sparse feature-adaptive refinement -- lead to it being included.

 Data flexibility
 ****************